Enochthedev/random-school-java-projects/README.md

-this is a repository of diffrent minor java projects ive done feel free to skim through
+this is a repository of different minor java projects i've done feel free to skim through

+the read me of each project will be in the various folders